'Twas the Day Before (Promo) Christmas

 I grinned and knew the relationship was fully mended.

-Brimming with cheer, I whispered as I turned off the light,
+Holding a Shiner Cheer, I whispered as I turned off the light,

 “Merry Christmas to all, and to all a good night!”